Grindewald1900/Grindewald1900/README.md

 This is **Grindewald1900** ✨

 Now I'm a graduate student of Computer Science and expected to graduate in 2021.
-Any question or coorperative willingness, feel free to contact with me.
+Any question or willingness to cooperate, feel free to contact with me.

 ### My Stack ⚡